 Everyone's definition of "success" is different — and that's not just a good, but a great thing.
 And that's also why A Plus asked a whole slew of successful people, from a wide range of industries and walks of life, about the one thing they do in the morning that helps them become their best selves all day long.
 Perhaps unsurprisingly, their answers are as diverse as they are.

 From small business owners to doctors to artists, these seven successful people shared the positive and productive actions that keep them on top of their game, from dawn till dusk.
-While each person's tip worked specifically for them, they're all easy enough for anyone to incorporate into their already existing morning routine.
-Trust us (and, more importantly, these awesome people!), you'll be glad you did.
+Make their tried and true techniques a part of your own morning routine for an even more vibrant, productive life:

 1. Wake up early. - Lisa Greenwald, Founder of Chewbeads